serverless/blog/posts/2017-03-14-serverless-v1.9.0.md

 Serverless Framework v1.9 makes this system even more powerful.

-You're now able to reference to the current `serverless.yml` files root or access the options root parameters so that you have access to all option parameters and don't need to specify the option you want to access.
+You're now able to reference to the current `serverless.yml` files root or options root parameters.
+This way you have access to all option parameters and don't need to specify the option you want to access.

 Curious how this looks like?
 Here's a code example which illustrates how to use those enhancements: